linkerd/website/linkerd.io/content/2.12/tasks/configuring-per-route-policy.md

 <!-- markdownlint-disable-file MD014 -->

-In addition to [enforcing authorization policies at the service level](restricting-access), finer-grained authorization policies can also be configured for individual HTTP routes.
+In addition to [enforcing authorization policies at the service level](../restricting-access), finer-grained authorization policies can also be configured for individual HTTP routes.
 In this example, we'll use the Books demo app to demonstrate how to control which clients can access particular routes on a service.